ksgwxfan/climate-parser/README.md

 * I know I need to comment more in the code
 * Include least-snowiest years in year functions
 * Add ranks to month and year Stats functions
+  * yearStats could have a 2-row (6-month per row) summary
 * Value Search Statistics (some way that you can search for 90degree-plus days; days/months with x-amount or more of precip)
 * Revamp month and year stats functions to give broader-base of data; more of a table-summary, perhaps
 * Make an annual Average Temperatures Graph; daily and day-centered weekly; day-centered monthly